pimedia/json-api-auth/readme.md

 * Use cookie like this with your other controller calls: http://localhost/api/contoller-name/method-name/?cookie=Catherine|1392018917|3ad7b9f1c5c2cccb569c8a82119ca4fd

-For isntance, you have a new controller 'events' and want to allow users to post new 'event' using 'add_event' method.
+For instance, you have a new controller 'events' and want to allow users to post new 'event' using 'add_event' method.
 This is how you will call the end point with cookie and post the event with user info:

 http://localhost/api/events/add_event/?cookie=Catherine|1392018917|3ad7b9f1c5c2cccb569c8a82119ca4fd